ChampionJ/choob_bot/README.md

 - !update-choob
   - Manually triggers an update pull of the settings.json file
   - Can only be triggered by a Super Admin
+- !choob-version
+  - Reports the current version of Choob_Bot

 hyphens are optional